robertgregorywest/gatsby-starter-kontent-lumen/README.md

 1. Restore project from `kontent.backup.zip` file using command:
 `kbm --action=restore --apiKey=<CM API key> --projectId=<projectId> --zipFilename=kontent-backup`
 1. Use target `projectId` in the `gatsby-config.json`
+1. Publish all the imported items in the kontent.ai web UI

 <details>
   <summary>Alternatively, you can use the Template Manager (web UI) for importing the content.</summary>